-This V 2.0 of the PMRM incorporates a number of changes that are intended to clarify the PMRM methodology, address inconsistencies in the text, address the increased focus on accountability by privacy regulators, improve definitions of terms, expand the glossary, and improve the graphical figures used to illustrate the PMRM.
-Although the PMRM specification has not fundamentally changed, the PMRM technical committee believes the changes in this version will increase the clarity of the PMRM and improve its usability and adoption by stakeholders who are concerned about operational privacy, compliance, and accountability.
+This V 2.0 of the PMRM incorporates a number of changes that are intended to clarify the PMRM methodology, resolve inconsistencies in the text, address the increased focus on accountability by privacy regulators, improve definitions of terms, expand the Glossary, and improve the graphical figures used to illustrate the PMRM.
+Although the PMRM specification has not fundamentally-changed, the PMRM technical committee believes the changes in this version will increase the clarity of the PMRM and improve its usability and adoption by stakeholders who are concerned about operational privacy, compliance, and accountability.

 Context